Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 * A [Snowflake](https://signup.snowflake.com/) Account deployed in AWS (if you are using an enterprise account through your organization, it is unlikely that you will have the privileges to use the `ACCOUNTADMIN` role, which is required for this lab).
 * A [H2O](https://www.h2o.ai/try-driverless-ai/) Account
+* Past experience running and executing queries in Snowflake
 * A basic understanding of data science and machine learning concepts.

 ### What You'll Learn